Peer Review Process

 Based on the feedback from the reviewers, the Editors will make one of the following decisions:

-- Resubmit after revisions: The manuscript has potential for publication but must be revised before publication can be considered.
+- Resubmit for Review (major revisions): The manuscript has potential for publication but significant revisions are required before publication can be considered.

-- Accept with minor revisions: The manuscript can proceed to the next stage of the editorial process with minor revision.
+- Accept Submission: The manuscript can proceed to the next stage of the editorial process without any further edits.

 If a manuscript is accepted for publication, all authors are required to complete Terms of Agreement.
 By signing these terms of agreement, authors release all copyrights to Higher Education Politics & Economics.